Connecticut Fall Foliage Report Last Updated 9/17

 The leaves will change in the northern parts of the state first, around Columbus Day, and then move down into the valleys and down toward the shore.
 Here are estimated peak foliage timeframes for each section:

-- Shoreline and lower Connecticut River Valley: End of October or Early November
+- Shoreline and lower Connecticut River Valley: October 31 - November 6

 A little known fact is that the Connecticut River, starting at the mouth of Long Island Sound (between Old Saybrook and Old Lyme) and going up toward East Haddam, will hold the foliage the longest – into the first week or so of November.